edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 </p></details>

 ## 3. Creating a Clickstream Dashboard on Kibana
+Try creating your own visuals using the newly added Index containing the clickstream sample data.

-Lets try importing a dashboard template to see a working example.
+Alternatively, you can import a dashboard template to see a working example.

 1. Open your Kibana instance and select **Management** located on the left hand panel.